csc530/csc530/README.md

 # Computer-Scientist

-Hi, my name is Christo**f**era and I like helping others and learning too, and putting them together is great too :D
+Hi, my name is Christo**f**er and I like helping others and learning too, and putting them together is great too :D

 I like coding, but I'm trying to build my programming and deployment skills with my next few projects in GitHub and hopefully get a job cuz of it😄.